OREO (ORE) Market Capitalization Tops $25.09

 - ORE Token (ORE) traded down 21% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-OREO is a PoW/PoS coin that uses the Lyra2REv2 hashing algorithm.
+OREO (ORE) is a PoW/PoS coin that uses the Lyra2REv2 hashing algorithm.
 OREO’s total supply is 500,000,000 coins and its circulating supply is 92,896,174 coins.
-OREO’s official Twitter account is @OreoDefi.
+OREO’s official Twitter account is @OreoDefi and its Facebook page is accessible here.

 OREO Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as OREO directly using U.S. dollars.
-Investors seeking to trade OREO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy OREO using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as OREO directly using U.S. dollars.
+Investors seeking to acquire OREO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OREO using one of the exchanges listed above.

 Receive News & Updates for OREO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OREO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.